-The foundation of exposure and response prevention (ERP), a CBT, is confronting the thoughts, images, objects, and situations that generate anxiety – the obsessions.
+The foundation of exposure and response prevention (ERP), a CBT, is confronting the thoughts, images, objects, and situations that are caused by, and generate, anxiety – the obsessions.
 That handles the exposure part.
 The response piece is intended to help the individual make a choice not to perform a compulsive behavior in response to an obsession.

-ERP is strong because the individual makes a commitment not give-in and perform the compulsive behavior.
+ERP is strong because the individual makes a commitment not give in and perform the compulsive behavior.
 It’s about finding healthy diversions for the time it takes for the anxiety to lessen in intensity.

 The foundation is solid.
-Continuing to perform compulsions reinforces the generation of obsessions/anxiety.
+Continuing to perform compulsions reinforces the generation of anxiety and obsessions.
 I mean, if the mind learns that a compulsion automatically follows an obsession – and provides anxiety relief – why wouldn’t it continue with business as usual?

-So as with anything anxiety, the task is to secure and act upon rational thought.
-You really do know you’re not in danger, so it’s time to “train the brain.”
+So as with anything anxiety, the task is to tap into, and act upon, rational thought.
+The mission: “train the brain.”

-Those who benefit from medication experience a symptom reduction of some 50%.
-It’s important to understand, though, that using both medication and ERP is the very best option.
+Those who benefit from medication for OCD experience a symptom reduction of some 50%.
+Again, using both medication and therapy is the best choice.

 The most prescribed meds for OCD treatment are the antidepressants.
-They may even offer a 2 for 1 special because in addition to providing relief for OCD, they also address associated depression.
+They even offer a 2 for 1 special, because in addition to providing relief for OCD, they can also address any associated depression.

-Not all of the antidepressants work well for OCD.
-The ones that do are…
+Now, not all antidepressants work well for OCD.
+Here are the ones that reportedly do…

-- Selective Serotonin Reuptake Inhibitor (SSRI) – fluvoxamine (Luvox), fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa), and escitalopram (Lexapro)
+- Selective Serotonin Reuptake Inhibitor (SSRI): fluvoxamine (Luvox), fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa), escitalopram (Lexapro)

-In Tuesday’s piece I mentioned an OCD-significant brain structure known as the cingulate gyrus.
-Well, a procedure known as an anterior cingulotomy burns an area within the anterior cingulate cortex.
-Some 50% receive benefit.
+In the biology piece of the series, I mentioned an OCD-significant brain structure known as the cingulate gyrus.
+Well, a procedure known as an anterior cingulotomy creates a lesion in the anterior cingulate cortex.
+Some 50% of patients receive benefit.